[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 To plot the data file, only the first (abscissa) and the second column (eigenvalue) are important.

-Example: See Tutorial "Dispersion of holes in quantum wells".
+Example: See Tutorial "Energy dispersion of holes in quantum wells".

 The file kpar1D_disp_01_00_11hl_8x8kp_ev_min001kp_ev_max010.dat contains essentially the same data but here all subband dispersions from eigenvalue min001 to eigenvalue max011 are contained in one single file.